-- If you use stinky lanolin, your lipstick will stink too:-) I use Lansinoh lanolin, which has no smell at all.
-I also have pure lanolin from Now foods, and it smells like a lamb (which I wouldn’t use for this DIY lipstick recipe.
-Lanolin is perfect to heal up any cracks on the skin, especially on the lips.
+- If you use smelly lanolin, your lipstick will smell the same.
+So, you will need to pay attention when purchasing it.
+I use Lansinoh lanolin, which has no smell at all.
+I also have pure lanolin from Now foods, and it smells like lamb (which I wouldn’t use for this DIY lipstick recipe).

-- The recipe makes too much, so you better adjust the amount to your needs.
-I ended up with about 25-30 lipsticks of almost the same color.
+- This recipe makes lots of lipsticks, so you may want to adjust the amount based on your needs.
+I ended up with about 25-30 lipsticks of the same color.

 Are you ready to learn how to make lipstick from scratch?

 About the ingredients used in this DIY lipstick recipe

 Before learning how to make lipstick from scratch, we need to know what kind of ingredients to use and why do we use them.
 This do-it-yourself lipstick recipe uses the ingredients below.

 Castor oil moisturizes and gives a smooth and plump feeling to lips.
 I do not recommend substituting it with any other oil in this recipe.